Armadillidiid/cmd-sage/README.md

 ### configure

-Set up or update your cmd-sage configuration including AI provider credentials, model preferences, and display settings.
+Set up or update your preferences and authentication.

 **Usage:**